tarekw/ITVPlayer/README.md

 To execute the tests associated with the project, just run the command **grunt test**.

-Project has been tested on Windows 7/8 and Mac.
+Project has been tested on Windows 7/8/Mac and on browsers Chrome/Firefox/IE.

 ## Technical Description